bengfarrell/lit-xr/README.md

 - Override static getters "preferredSize" and "backgroundColor" to control 3D panel size and panel color

 TODO:
-- Figure out how to bundle finished app when using <babylon-scene> and dynamic imports for app and stage
+- Figure out how to bundle finished app when using &lt;babylon-scene&gt; and dynamic imports for app and stage